Drop off your CV

 In PWC’s ‘Women in Tech’ 2017 report, 53% of girls asked in their survey also said their preferred career was a factor in their choice of subjects, compared to just 43% of boys.
 This suggests that girls are thinking ahead –but can’t envisage a career in STEM roles for themselves.

 Research conducted by The Female Lead discovered that women spoke about the importance of cheerleaders or champions frequently.
-They defined cheerleaders to include but also extended beyond formal mentors - sometimes parents (either a mother or a father), sometimes a group of friends, sometimes a partner, and sometimes a co-worker or boss (either a man or a woman) who “believed in them” or encouraged them to apply for a more demanding position, or provided a sounding board for career queries, doubts, and dissatisfaction.
+They defined cheerleaders to include but also extended beyond formal mentors.
+Sometimes parents, a group of friends, a partner, co-worker or boss (either a man or a woman) who “believed in them” or encouraged them to apply for a more demanding position, or provided a sounding board for career queries, doubts, and dissatisfaction.

 Many of the women participating in the Women at Work project reflected on the impact cheerleaders had on their careers, wanting to fill that role for other women in the future.
 Indeed, studies show that if girls had as many role models of women inventors as boys do to male inventors, the gender gap in innovation could be cut in half.